-Once upon a time, Serenity Jean was well on her way to building her own little media empire, after 15 years of faking her way through life and riding opportunities she’d done nothing yet to deserve.
-In late 2010, her secret double life of addiction, depression, and self-destruction brought it all crashing down around her, and the only option left was God.
+Once upon a time, Serenity was on her way to building her own little media empire, after 15 years of faking her way through life and riding opportunities she’d done nothing yet to deserve.
+In late 2010, her secret double life of alcoholism, depression, and self-destruction brought it all crashing down around her, and the only option left was God.
 He got His hands on her through a program of spiritual recovery, and He brought an old friend, Jeff, back into her life at a time when they were both dying to themselves and trying to come to terms with God.
 Instead of asking her out on a date, Jeff asked Serenity to do the one thing she’d feared her entire adult life: go back to church.

 Fast forward about six months, and Serenity was inviting Jeff to a small group in a Wesleyan pastor’s basement, which was the last place on earth either of them would’ve ever expected to find themselves.
 When they didn’t catch fire there, they found out “church people” were just as in need of salvation as they were.